Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-54-here-be-dragons.md

 "How soon, My Father?"
 Tiyun asked.
 Meeyuk almost jumped: he hadn’t seen or heard him return.
 Good aides, it seemed, could be preternaturally discreet.

 "...After Leemu’s therapy," Daar decided.
 "However it turns out.
-Obviously it’ll hafta include all the AEC leadership, so...take ‘yer time an’ get it right.
+Obviously it’ll hafta include all the AEC leadership, so... take ‘yer time an’ get it right.
 An’ didn’t I tell ‘ya t’go take the rest of the day off?!"
 There was a growl in his voice…but his tail was also wagging.

 "I had a feeling you might need me again after all, My Father.
 Thank you for the jerky."